 See trailers of first three films further below.

 Not Just a Game: Power, Politics & American Sports by Dave Zirin

-Olympic Pride, American Racism by Deborah Riley Draper
+Olympic Pride, American Prejudice directed by Deborah Riley Draper

 The Trials of Muhammad Ali by Bill Siegel

 The Mask You Live In by Jennifer Siebel Newsom

 What’s My Name | Muhammad Ali by Antoine Fuqua